Charles Hazelius Sternberg: Biography

 Charles Hazelius Sternberg was born near Cooperstown, New York to Reverend Levi Sternberg and Margaret Levering Miller.
 At the age of 17, Sternberg moved to Ellsworth County, Kansas where his older brother, Dr. George M. Sternberg, worked as a military surgeon at Fort Harker and owned a ranch.
 Once there, Sternberg became interested in collecting fossil leaves from the Dakota Sandstone Formation.
 From 1875 to 1876, Sternberg studied at Kansas State University under noted paleontologist Benjamin Franklin Mudge, though Sternberg never earned a degree.

 In 1876, Edward Drinker Cope funded Sternberg's first formal expedition to Park, Kansas, and Sternberg continued to work with Cope for several field seasons in the years that followed.Sternberg later collected fossils for Cope's rival in the Bone Wars, Othniel C. Marsh, working alongside John Bell Hatcher in Long Island, Kansas.
 Sternberg also collected for various museums and institutions, and his work took him all over North America, including locations in California, Montana, Texas, and Canada.

+Following the death of Yakama leader Chief Kamiakin, Charles Sternberg was collecting in the area of Rock Lake, Washington and desecrated the grave of the leader.
+When family members next visited the grave site, they found it dug up and Kamiakin's head gone.
+Sternberg was reported saying “Wouldn’t the old chief’s head look good on the shelves of the Smithsonian Institution.”

 Sternberg moved to San Diego, California in 1921 and held the honorary title of Curator of Vertebrate Paleontology at the San Diego Natural History Museum.
 He continued to lead fossil-hunting expeditions throughout North America and sold his specimens to museums and universities world-wide.
 Sternberg's final expedition was to the Baja Peninsula in 1928.

 After his wife's death in 1938, Sternberg moved in with his son Levi Sternberg in Toronto, Canada, where he lived until his death aged 93.
 Sternberg wrote two books about his paleontological adventures: "The Life of a Fossil Hunter" (1909) and "Hunting Dinosaurs in the Badlands of the Red Deer River, Alberta, Canada: A Sequel to The Life of a Fossil Hunter" (1917).